 Some of the grass roots training that clubs have run in the past:

-- ‘Have-a-go’ training day: aims to encourage those who don’t normally come to regular instruction and/or to encourage members to try something new, while keeping cost down.
+- ‘Have-a-go’ training day: encourage those who don’t normally come to regular instruction and/or to try something new, while keeping cost down.
 Sessions included riding a test (walk and trot or prelim), pole jumping for novice riders and/or young/new horses, preparation for a show including how to ride an individual show and how to ride a jumping round.
-Advice given on correct tack and clothing and what sort of condition horse should be in for the relevant discipline.
 (ERC)

 - Pole work clinic: designed for novice riders and/or horses to help maintain rhythm and focus, to help develop better balance and confidence to ride the shapes found in a dressage test or the line to take in a show jumping round.
 (NCRC)

 - Side-saddle ‘have-a-go’: aimed at giving an opportunity for riders to have an introduction to triding side-saddle on their own horse in a safe environment.
 (T&RRC)

 - Bomb proof your horse: lecture/demonstration by Metropolitan Mounted Division.
 (WVRC)

 - Effective lungeing and long-lining demonstration to show what can be achieved from the ground, be it remedial after injury or as part of your horse’s general fitness programme.
 (WVRC)

 Not all our training has to be grass roots – other ideas for subsidized training that is Area-wide or for an individual Club (or perhaps a group of clubs) are also welcome.